Jan Brueghel the Elder: Life

 On 9 March 1619 Brueghel bought a third house called Den Bock (the Billy Goat) located in the Antwerp Arenbergstraat.
-When on 6 August 1623 his daughter Clara Eugenia was baptized, Archduchess Isabella and Cardinal Borromeo were her godparents.
+When on 6 August 1623 his daughter Clara Eugenia was baptised, Archduchess Isabella and Cardinal Borromeo were her godparents.
 Jan Brueghel died on 13 January 1625 in Antwerp from complications arising from a gastrointestinal upset.

 The artist's estate was distributed on 3 June and 23 June 1627 among his surviving wife and his children from both marriages.
 Rubens, Hendrick van Balen the Elder, Cornelis Schut and Paulus van Halmaele were the executors of his last will.
 Rubens was the guardian of the surviving Brueghel children.

 His students included his son Jan as well as Daniel Seghers.
 Brueghel's daughter Paschasia married the painter Hieronymus van Kessel the Younger, and their son Jan van Kessel the Elder studied with Jan Brueghel the Younger.
 Brueghel's daughter Anna married David Teniers the Younger in 1637.